 In this section we would like to discuss the symmetry transformations of the Lagrangian (\ref{eq:1t}) and to consider the problem of connection of this symmetry with the symmetry (\ref{ap:A16})\,--\,(\ref{ap:A20}) of the reduced Lagrangian (\ref{ap:A1}).
 The bosonic invariance for Lagrangians of the (\ref{eq:1t}) type was first discussed by Kowalski-Glikman {\it et al.} in \cite{kowalski-glikman_1988} in the free massless case and then in the paper by Barut and Pa\v{v}si\v{c} \cite{barut_pavsic_1989} with an extension to the massive particle.
 Let us consider the transformations in the form suggested in the latter paper (Eq.\,(39)) in the free case:

-Hereafter, for brevity we set $\lambda \equiv (\bar{\theta} \theta)$; the function $\beta = \beta(\tau)$ is a {\it commuting} infinitesimal spinor parameter.
+Hereafter, for brevity we reset again $\lambda \equiv (\bar{\theta} \theta)$.
+The function $\beta = \beta(\tau)$ is a {\it commuting} infinitesimal spinor parameter.
 For the time being we do not make any restrictions on the type of spinors $\psi, \theta$ and $\beta$ considering generally that they are Dirac ones.
 We shall demand the only condition $\dot{\theta} =0$.
-The free part of Lagrangian (\ref{eq:1t}) transforms as follows
+The free part of the Lagrangian (\ref{eq:1t}) transforms as follows

 From an explicit form of the variation $\delta L$ we see that the transformations (\ref{eq:4q})\,--\,(\ref{eq:4e}) generally speaking, do not result in the desired invariance.
 Firstly, the first three terms on the right-hand side of (\ref{eq:4r}) do not collect in the total derivative.
 This is connected with the fact that in the second term the expression in parentheses has incorrect sign.
 Secondly, the last term in (\ref{eq:4r}) connected with the variation $\delta L_m$ remains uncompensated.
-To correct the situation, we consider a minimal modification of the transformations (\ref{eq:4q})\,--\,(\ref{eq:4e}), more exactly the transformation for the commuting spinor $\psi$:
+To correct the situation, we consider a minimal modification of the transformations (\ref{eq:4q})\,--\,(\ref{eq:4e}), more exactly the modification of the transformation for the commuting spinor $\psi$:

 Here $\rho$ is some numerical parameter.
 The last term with $\dot{\beta}$ leads to appearance of two additional terms in the variation (\ref{eq:4r})